wenakita/sonicreddragon-docs/docs/concepts/tokenomics.md

 ## Long-Term Sustainability

-The Sonic Red Dragon tokenomics model is designed for long-term sustainability through:
+The OmniDragon tokenomics model is designed for long-term sustainability through:

 1. **Fixed Supply**: No inflation, with deflationary pressure from burns
 2. **Fee Distribution**: Revenue sharing with token holders